aspose-barcode/Aspose.BarCode-Documentation/androidjava/getting-started/product-overview/_index.md

 - Work with **complex barcodes**, such as **Swiss QR Code**

 ## **Barcode Recognition Features**
+**Class <a href="https://reference.aspose.com/barcode/androidjava/com.aspose.barcode.barcoderecognition/barcodereader/" target="_blank">BarCodeReader</a>**
+is intended for detecting and reading barcodes from images.
 - **BarCodeReader class**: Read **1D and 2D barcodes** at any angle from an image
 - Support for multiple **image formats**
 - Reading images with resolutions ranging from 75 to 600 dpi